 The cables from the servo connector board should be connected to your receiver in the order shown.
+Note that the LEDs can be powered by any spare channel on the receiver.
 Tuck the wire leads into the recessed cavity towards the rear of the battery hatch.